 Aloe is widely known to help heal cuts, skin issues, and too much time in the sun, but this plant can be helpful for stomach issues as well.

 The anti-inflammatory properties in aloe vera juice help to reduce gastrointestinal inflammation and have been proven beneficial to those experiencing

 Try to drink some tomato juice

 If you partied a little too hard the night before, starting your morning with a (virgin) Bloody Mary might be your answer.
-Tomatoes not only provide plenty of hydration (they’re 95 percent water), but have been scientifically proven to help reverse the effects of alcohol.
+Tomatoes not only provide plenty of hydration (they’re 95 percent water), but have been scientifically proven to help reverse the